 Finding someone to Host your site:

 A good Hosting company usually has lots of computers, power conditioning, air conditioning, maintenance personnel, support personnel, and several redundant connections to the Internet.
 They typically charge 0-$200 per year to host a website on one of their computers, and this will usually include some email addresses as well.
 They usually have several different plans for you to choose from (Small, Personal, Business, etc.).
-You may also need to get a Domain Name (like HackingFamily.com).
-This typically costs an additional $15/year and the hosting company can help show you how to select a name that's not already being used.
+You may also need to get a Domain Name (like HackingFamily.com or svOcelot.com).
+This typically costs an additional $10/year and the hosting company can help show you how to select a name that's not already being used.

-We use Parcom.net to host our website.
-They're a relatively small, family run business near Seattle and we've found them to be very competent, helpful and friendly.
-We've had a few hiccups over the years, but they're very responsive and always quick to sort the problems out.
-I think they charge us ~$60/year, or a bit less if we get our payment in early.
+We originally used Parcom.net to host our website, but they've now moved on to other things.
+They were a relatively small, family run business near Seattle and we've found them to be very competent, helpful and friendly.
+We had a few hiccups over the years, but they're very responsive and always quick to sort the problems out.
+I think they charged us ~$60/year, or a bit less if we get our payment in early.
 Cheaper places exist, but you generally get what you pay for.
-If you go with Parcom.net, please tell them we referred you - it gives us a free month.

 Publishing your Website: